This is an article submitted by a guest author. Not all views expressed are those of Amerifirst Home Mortgage or its employees.

 Can I call you with follow up questions after the inspection?

 When you receive the report, you may have more questions about the inspection and the inspector’s assessment.
 Being able to talk to your home inspector and ask him or her follow up questions about the report will help you as you follow through with the purchase of the home.

 What can I do to fix these problems myself?

 The problems your inspector may find can be costly.
-Click the link below for a FREE guide on how to remedy many of your home's potential problems without having to pay somebody else.
+Download our free guide on how to remedy many of your home's potential problems without having to pay somebody else.
 Consider it a "thank you" from us to you for using our resource center.